For Cadence 0.42 go to Legacy Docs

 _36// process current game state event_36Decimal gameStartTime = 0;_36Dictionary<string, string> letterStatuses = new Dictionary<string, string>();_36List<GuessResult> results = Convert.FromCadence<StatePayload>(currentStateEvent.Payload).currentState;_36foreach (GuessResult newResult in results)_36{_36 newResult.word = newResult.word.ToUpper();_36 for (int i = 0; i < 5; i++)_36 {_36 bool letterAlreadyExists = letterStatuses.ContainsKey(newResult.word[i].ToString());_36 string currentStatus = letterAlreadyExists ? letterStatuses[newResult.word[i].ToString()] : "";_36 switch (currentStatus)_36 {_36 case "":_36 letterStatuses[newResult.word[i].ToString()] = newResult.colorMap[i].ToString();_36 break;_36 case "p":_36 break;_36 case "w":_36 if (newResult.colorMap[i] == 'p')_36 {_36 letterStatuses[newResult.word[i].ToString()] = newResult.colorMap[i].ToString();_36 }_36 break;_36 case "n":_36 if (newResult.colorMap[i] == 'p' || newResult.colorMap[i] == 'w')_36 {_36 letterStatuses[newResult.word[i].ToString()] = newResult.colorMap[i].ToString();_36 }_36 break;_36 }_36 }_36}_36_36// get game start time event_36gameStartTime = Convert.FromCadence<TimePayload>(startTimeEvent.Payload).startTime;

-From the contract, we know that the CurrentState event returns a list of UserGuess
+From the contract, we know that the CurrentState event returns a list of UserGuess structs.
+We want to convert these to a C# List<GuessResult>.

 _10List<GuessResult> results = Convert.FromCadence<StatePayload>(currentStateEvent.Payload).currentState;

-This converts the Payload of the currentStateEvent event into a StatePayload
+This converts the Payload of the currentStateEvent event into a StatePayload object, then sets results to the currentState field of that object.

 Then, we iterate over the results list and update the letterStatuses that we display.